From the President

 Our purpose in the region is to enable our Africa based membership access AAPG programs and activities with greater ease for the advancement of their career and the development of the petroleum industry in Africa, and to help our Africa based members have a stronger voice and greater participation in the affairs of the AAPG.
 Our commitment to our goals over the years has seen the growth of our membership base from under 500 in 1999 to over 3,000 members presently, and we are forging ahead to further develop our regional presence.

-Over the years, the AAPG Africa leadership has worked hard to see increased participation of African Universities in the Imperial Barrel Award competition, and 2013 saw geoscience students from nineteen universities across Africa participate in the event, with Nnamdi Azikiwe University, Nigeria, emerging winner in the regional final and representing the Africa region in the finals of the competition at Pittsburgh, USA in May 2013.
+Over the years, the AAPG Africa leadership has worked hard to see increased participation of African Universities in the Imperial Barrel Award competition.
+This year, the University of Western Cape, South Africa took first position in the Africa Region IBA competition.
+They shall represent the Africa region in the finals of the competition in Houston, USA in April 2014.

 Our activities and accomplishments show our commitment to achieving our goals and we shall continue to put in tireless efforts in this regard.
 Thanks go to members of the region’s leadership, programs coordinators, affiliated societies and volunteers for their support in various capacities, and to all our sponsors for their financial and technical contributions.
-We look forward to even greater levels of partnership and collaboration in 2014.
+We look forward to greater levels of partnership and collaboration this year and beyond.

 AAPG’s success as a professional society is highly dependent on the relevance and value of our programs and services and so we will host technical events which shall be enriching to our members in terms of technical content and relevance.
 We shall also improve student chapter events and activities, foster cooperation with our affiliates and continue to work towards closing gaps in regional communication through our e-newsletter.